Heathrow security officers announce summer strikes

 They added that talks to resolve the dispute with Unite would continue.

-The strikes come at a tough time for Heathrow which is struggling to recover from the impact of the pandemic.
+The strikes come as Heathrow is struggling to recover from the impact of the pandemic.
 The airport's operator recorded a £139m loss in the first three months of this year.

+But Unite's Sharon Graham said: "This is an incredibly wealthy company, which this summer is anticipating bumper profits and an executive pay bonanza", adding that the airport had "got its priorities all wrong".

-Border Force staff at Heathrow who are members of the PCS union held a series of separate walkouts this year, joining hundreds of thousands of workers in several UK industries who have been striking since last summer.
+Border Force staff at Heathrow who are members of the PCS union held a series of separate walkouts this year, prompting the government to bring in military personnel to staff entry gates.

+Hundreds of thousands of workers in several UK industries have been holding strikes since last summer.

 Most are demanding improvements to terms and conditions and for pay to match the cost of living, which is rising at its fastest rate in nearly 40 years.